 Never again will they hunger or thirst.
-For the Lamb at the center of the throne will be their shepherd.
+For the Lamb at the center of the throne will be their Shepherd.
 He will lead them to springs of living water.
 And God will wipe away every tear from their eyes.
-(Rev 7:16-17)
+(Revelation 7:16-17)

-Elisabeth Elliot (1926-2015) was a beloved Christian missionary, author, speaker, and one of the most influential Christian women of the 20th century.
-Her first husband, Jim Elliot, was killed in 1956 evangelizing the Huaorani people of the rain forest of Ecuador.
-Elisabeth later spent two years as a missionary to that tribe.
-Many of the Huaorani were eventually converted to Christ, including some involved in spearing to death Jim Elliot and four other missionaries.
+Elisabeth Elliot (1926-2015) was one of the most influential Christian women of the 20th century.
+Her first husband, Jim, was killed in 1956 evangelizing the Huaorani people of the rain forest of Ecuador.
+Elisabeth later spent several years as a missionary to that same tribe.
+Many of the Huaorani were eventually converted to Christ, including some involved in spearing Jim Elliot to death, along with four other missionaries.

 Elisabeth gathered these Scriptures as a young woman and I have written comments on them.
 She said often that God the Father, Son, and Holy Spirit is always doing something in the world and in our individual lives.
 He is always doing the very best thing which we would choose if we knew as much as He does.
 She taught that faith and obedience are bound up in the same bundle.
 When we obey the Lord, we are trusting Him.
 And whoever trusts God, obeys God.
 The Lord is always at work to bring us to our full glory in Jesus Christ.

 If you missed it, you can read What God Is to Me: Elisabeth Elliot (Part 1)

 Meditate on these truths about our Lord and turn them into prayers and praises to Him.

 O LORD, my strength and my fortress, my refuge in time of distress.
 To you the nations will come from the ends of the earth and say, “Our fathers possessed nothing but false gods, worthless idols that did them no good.”
 (Jer 16:19)